Economy of Armenia: Energy

-Industry and Manufacturing
+Manufacturing

 In 2017, industrial output increased by 12.6% annually reaching 1661 billion AMD.

 Industrial output was relatively positive throughout 2010, with year-on-year average growth of 10.9 percent in the period January to September 2010, due largely to the mining sector where higher global demand for commodities led to higher prices.
 According to the National Statistical Service, during the January–August 2007 period, Armenia's industrial sector was the single largest contributor to the country's GDP, but remained largely stagnant with industrial output increasing only by 1.7 percent per year.
 In 2005, Armenia's industrial output (including electricity) made up about 30 percent of GDP.

 Services

-In the 2000s, along with the construction sector, the services sector was the driving force behind Armenia's recent high economic growth rate.
+In the 2000s, along with the construction sector, the service sector was the driving force behind Armenia's high economic growth rate.

-Between 2017 and 2019, Armenia's economy increased fast, with annual rate of GDP growth averaging 6.8 percent.
-Following the political realignment of 2018, prudent macroeconomic policy helped develop a track record of macroeconomic stability and an enhanced business environment.
-In Armenia, the service sector in 2020 reduced volumes by 14.7%, against 15% growth a year earlier, amounting to 1.7 trillion drams ($3.5 billion).
+Due to the economic shock caused by the COVID-19 pandemic and the war with Azerbaijan, Armenia's service sector in 2020 shrank by 14.7%, against 15% growth a year earlier, amounting to 1.7 trillion drams ($3.5 billion).
 According to the Statistical Committee, a negative trend was recorded in all service segments except finance, as well as information and communication.